Tēnā koutou, thank you for your interest in our current funding round.

 1. EXPRESSION OF INTEREST

-An EOI should take the form of a letter or email attachment, no longer than two pages, which introduces your organisation, explains how you fulfil the above criteria and briefly outlines your proposal, the way/s in which it reflects UNESCO’s mandate and aims, the budget, the amount of funding you are seeking and any other key information such as other partners you may work with.
-This may be particularly useful for major projects.
+An EOI should take the form of a letter or email attachment, no longer than one page, which introduces your organisation, explains how you fulfil the criteria set out in page 8 and briefly outlines your proposal, the way/s in which it reflects UNESCO’s mandate and aims, the budget, the amount of funding you are seeking and any other key information such as other partners you may work with.

 2. FORMAL APPLICATION